-Because we are a mission parish who meet in the main sanctuary of a Roman Catholic church (Saint Theresa Church), before each worship service we have to assemble and set up all of the items needed for our Orthodox Church services (transporting all the liturgical implements, supplies, icons and paraphenelia and so forth from our storage unit across the church campus), and after each worship service we have to break down and pack up all of our Orthodox Church items (and transport everything back to our storage unit).
-So our Altar Servers also have been helping with building and setting up everything for our Orthodox Church services on a regular and recurring basis.
+Because we are a mission parish who meet in the main sanctuary of a Roman Catholic church (Saint Theresa Church), before each worship service we have to assemble and set up all of the items needed for our worship services (transporting all the liturgical implements, supplies, icons and paraphenelia and so forth from our storage unit across the church campus), and after each worship service we have to break down and pack up all of our church items (and transport everything back to our storage unit).
+So our Altar Servers also have been helping with building and setting up everything for our services on a regular and recurring basis.

-The philanthropic endeavors of the Greek Orthodox Ladies Philoptochos Society is a genuine expression of love and Christian Charity.
+The philanthropic endeavors of the Greek Orthodox Ladies Philoptochos Society is a genuine expression of love and charity.
 Their philanthropy extends not only to families in need, the sick and the elderly, but to programs and institutions in our community.

-There has been a rapid growth in Orthodox Christian literature in the twenty first century, including English translations of classic Orthodox Christian literature as well as new contributions offered originally in the English language.
-This is a great time in the Orthodox Church for those who love to learn about their faith by reading Christian books.
+There has been a rapid growth in Christian literature in the twenty first century, including English translations of classic Christian literature as well as new contributions offered originally in the English language.
+This is a great time for those who love to learn about their faith by reading Christian books.